Skip to main content

 Last Updated

-When you travel overseas, you leave behind Australia's support systems, emergency service capabilities and medical facilities.
-The Australian Government will do what it can to help Australians in difficulty overseas.
-There are legal and practical limits to what can be done to assist travellers in other countries.
+When you travel overseas, you leave behind Australia's support systems, emergency services and medical facilities.
+The Australian Government will do what it can to help Australians overseas.
+There are legal and practical limits to what we can do to help travellers in other countries.
 Have realistic expectations about this and read the Consular Services Charter before you go.

 The better prepared you are, the safer and more enjoyable your travel will be.